devicons/devicon/.github/PULL_REQUEST_TEMPLATE/new_feature.md

 ---
 name: New Feature
-about: Add a new feature to the repo.
+about: Add a new feature to the repository.
 title: 'New Feature: [NAME]'
 labels: 'enhancement'
 assignees: ''